Anosy Tsararafa

-Anosy Tsararafa is a town and commune in Madagascar.
+Anosy Tsararafa is a rural municipality in Madagascar.
 It belongs to the district of Farafangana, which is a part of Atsimo-Atsinanana Region.
 The population of the commune was estimated to be approximately 20,000 in 2001 commune census.

 Primary and junior level secondary education are available in town.
 The majority 94.5% of the population of the commune are farmers, while an additional 4% receives their livelihood from raising livestock.
 The most important crops are rice and lychee, while other important agricultural products are coffee and cassava.
 Services provide employment for 0.5% of the population.
 Additionally fishing employs 1% of the population.

+Geography

+Anosy Tsararafa is situated at the crossing of the National road 12 over the Manampatrana River, north of Farafangana.